This half term we will be reading stories by the same author, Chris Judge.

 In Literacy, we will be using Talk for Writing to learn the story 'The Great Explorer' so we can write our own version.
 We will identify our favourite words and phrases from the story and identify time adverbial openers including first, then and next which help us sequence events in order.

-In History, we will use these adverbials of time when we write recounts of our own life and the life of a famous British explorer, Robert Falcon Scott, explaining what he did earlier and later on his expedition.
+In History, we will learn about key events in the life of a famous British explorer, Robert Falcon Scott, explaining what he did earlier and later on his expedition.

 In Maths, we will read, interpret and draw picture graphs with confidence including those where the picture represents more than 1.